TheGreek97/user_studies/README.md

-This is a platform to execute user study to assess the effectiveness of active warnings (with or without explanations) and passive contextual warnings.
+This is a platform developed in Laravel 9 to execute user studies in a simulated email client to assess the effectiveness of warnings against phishing attacks.

-The email list is visible in the database/seeders/email_files folder
+The <b>emails</b> are visible in the <b>public/assets/email_files<b> folder.

 ## Requirements